 Figure 5.
-Cost (€ L-1) and benefits (Pr; %) of MPs application in the two sampling stations.
-Horizontal lines benefits figures indicate a P removal efficiency corresponding to 50%.
+Cost (€ L-1) and benefits (Pr; %) of MP application in station A (figures a and b) and station B (figures c and d).
+Horizontal lines indicate a P removal efficiency of 50% while vertical lines denote the optimum ratio (0.16 g MPs mg-1 P).

 In this approach, we have considered that MPs can be reused as many times as they can cause a reduction of the initial DIP concentration higher than 50%.
-This statement is based on the fact that a reduction in 50% of initial DIP concentrations will conduct to a proportional reduction in lake water P concentration which will notably improve the water quality.
-More in detail, according to data from Batanero et al. (2017) and based on OCDE (1982) classification, trophic state of Fuente de Piedra is hypertrophic and therefore, a reduction in 50% of inlet DIP concentration may cause a change from hypertrophy to eutrophy.
-Based on this consideration, the optimum ratio has been graphically identified, from Figure 5 and for both water samples (A and B), as 0.16 g MPs mg-1 P. This optimum ratio has been selected as the one that achieves a maximum benefit (P removal efficiency higher than 50%) and a lowest economic cost as MPs can be reused up to 4 times.
+This statement is based on the fact that a reduction of 50% of the initial DIP concentrations will cause a proportional reduction in lake water P concentration that will notably improve the water quality.
+More specifically, according to data from Batanero et al. (2017) and based on OCDE (1982) classification, regarding the trophic state, Fuente de Piedra is hypertrophic and, therefore, a 50% reduction of inlet DIP concentration may cause a change from hypertrophy to eutrophy.
+Based on this consideration, the optimum ratio was graphically identified, from figure 5 (b and d) and for both water samples (A and B), as 0.16 g MPs mg-1 P. This optimum ratio was selected as the one that achieves the maximum benefit (P removal efficiency higher than 50%) and the lowest economic cost, as MPs can be reused up to 4 times.

-As expected, given the chemical composition of wastewaters, this ratio (0.16 g MPs mg-1 P) is much higher (3 times) than the maximum P adsorption capacity estimated for the same adsorbent by previous studies (18.83 mg P g-1 MPs; de Vicente et al., 2010).
+As was expected, given the chemical composition of wastewaters, this ratio (0.16 g MPs mg-1 P) is much higher (3 times) than the maximum P adsorption capacity estimated for the same adsorbent by previous studies (18.83 mg P g-1 MPs; de Vicente et al., 2010).
 However, this optimum ratio (0.16 g MPs mg-1 P) is in the range of that proposed for using Phoslock® in natural waters (100 kg product kg-1 P).